AdobeDocs/media-analytics.en/help/reporting/dimensions/time-to-start.md

 >[!BEGINSHADEBOX]

 *This page covers the **Time to start** dimension.
 Adobe Analytics auto-populates a paired [Time to start (metric)](/help/reporting/metrics/time-to-start.md) from the same `a.media.qoe.timeToStart` context data variable.
-Customer Journey Analytics exposes a single `mediaReporting.qoeDataDetails.timeToStart` field that you can use as either a dimension or a metric.
+Customer Journey Analytics exposes a single `xdm.mediaReporting.qoeDataDetails.timeToStart` field that you can use as either a dimension or a metric.
 See [Time to start](/help/implementation/variables/quality/time-to-start.md) for how to collect this variable.*

 >[!ENDSHADEBOX]